-This section is dedicated to the perennial species of Tropaeolum; here for annual Tropaeolum.
+This section is dedicated to the perennial species of Tropaeolum; go here for information on Annual Tropaeolum.

-There is a tremendous range in size in Tropaeolum plants, climbers reach up to 3 metres, whereas non-climbing varieties only get as high as 10 cm.
+There is a tremendous range in size in Tropaeolum plants, climbers reach up to 3 metres (10 feet), whereas non-climbing varieties may only get as high as 10 cm (4 inches).

-Members of perennial Tropaeolum plant genus include Nasturtium, Flame Flower and Climbing Nasturtium.
+Members of the perennial Tropaeolum plant genus include Nasturtium, Flame Flower, and Climbing Nasturtium.

-Tropaeolum flowers are usually red, orange or yellow and trumpet shaped.
+Tropaeolum flowers are usually red, orange, or yellow, and are trumpet shaped.

 Common Names: Flame flower.